Gamera: Influences of the Heisei Trilogy

-Additional controversies of Gamera 2: Attack of Legion include its uneasy ending regards the relationship between Gamera and humanity, and the depictions of the JSDF which were reviewed "excessively praising"; Shusuke Kaneko described the difficulty to depict the JSDF as a war metaphor in subsequent kaiju films in 2020s.
+Additional controversies of Gamera 2: Attack of Legion include its uneasy ending regards the relationship between Gamera and humanity, and the depictions of the JSDF which were reviewed "excessively praising"; Shusuke Kaneko described the difficulty to depict the JSDF as a war metaphor in subsequent kaiju films in the 2020s.
 (Note: During the production of the trilogy, Kaneko believed that "kaiju films are metaphors of wars and the JSDF was protecting the Constitution of Japan".
-However, the use of the Right of Collective Self-defense (jp) was adopted as of 2021, and to depict a "enjoyable Exclusively Defense (jp)", the JSDF became a metaphor of natural disasters like within Shinji Higuchi's Shin Godzilla.
+However, the use of the Right of Collective Self-defense was adopted as of 2021, and to depict an "enjoyable Exclusively Defense", the JSDF became a metaphor of natural disasters like within Shinji Higuchi's Shin Godzilla.
 Kaneko instead depicted a "fictional enemy" (Legion) for G2, and a "fictional defense force" for Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack.)

 As aforementioned, there had been a number of hardcore kaiju and tokusatsu fans with their dissatisfactions with the Heisei Godzilla series back then, including Kaneko and Ito and Higuchi and some of the crews of the trilogy, and their demands for realistic and serious kaiju productions contributed in the direction of the trilogy and its positive receptions.
 However, this indirectly triggered an atmosphere among inconsiderate fans to use the Gamera trilogy to deny those Godzilla films, discomforting Kaneko instead.

 Additionally, Tokuma Shoten's dispute with Niisan Takahashi regarding Gamera's legal rights and the production of Gamera: Guardian of the Universe indirectly damaged relationships between Takahashi and all other Daiei and Gamera stakeholders even including Noriaki Yuasa.